December 20, 2012

 After having lived through eleven days without power, heat, and hot water due to the devastating storm that hit Long Island last month, all I wanted once the power returned was a nice hot cup of tea to warm me up.
 I filled the kettle with water and happily made my usual fresh-brewed chai.
 Just the sound of the boiling water in a kettle put my mind at ease and brought reassurance that things are going to get back to normal pretty soon.
 I also craved for a warm cup of چای بابونه chai babooneh (chamomile tea) and its calming effect.

-Chamomile tea is made by brewing dried chamomile flowers and it's known to have many health benefits.
-Some of the health benefits of this popular herbal tea include reducing stress and anxiety, alleviating pain and discomfort and also improving sleep and insomnia.
+Chamomile tea is made by brewing dried chamomile flowers, and it's known to have many health benefits.
+Some of the health benefits of this popular herbal tea include reducing stress and anxiety, alleviating pain and discomfort, and also improving sleep and insomnia.

 Chai Babooneh - Chamomile Tea